 Retail brokers usually work with more general and less complex insurance policies that cover common risks.

 Wholesale brokers sell more specialized insurance products.
-They sell these insurance products to both retail brokers and to insurance agents.
-A wholesale broker doesn’t need to touch base with clients or work with the client in order to understand their needs.
+They sell these insurance products to both retail brokers and insurance agents.
+A wholesale broker doesn’t need to touch base with clients or work with the client to understand their needs.

 Retail brokers, who do work closely with clients, will turn to wholesale brokers when they need to purchase specialized insurance products that cover more complex risks.